 Subscribers can select from over 500 content niches as diverse as ‘Marketing’, ‘Travel’, ‘Health & Fitness’ and ‘Cats’, meaning every pick is going to land well with its intended audience.
 They tend to be extremely time-poor and trusting of Quuu, so are the first responders to any newly created content and your golden oldies that need recycling.
 In terms of who shared my content, it was a real mix.
 It included: fellow entrepreneurs, agencies, social media managers, design studios, coaches, VCs, incubators.
 All sorts.
 From all over the world.
 Many had thousands of followers.
 Some only 10.

 Your post gets suggested to the users throughout their 30-day lifespan on Quuu.
+They happily promote content that needs sharing.
 When its time is up you’ll get an email summarising its performance in terms of shares and clicks.

 One thing I observed is how infrequently Quuu users add anything to their shares, instead posting it blindly.
 This means that your headline and social card need to work as hard a possible.
 If there’s any doubt what the article is about, it won’t get any clicks.

 Quuu Promote isn’t exactly expensive at $75 per month, but it’s not an insignificant cost either.
 Now that Quuu Promote has cut the number of posts it’ll share on the basic tier to 10 (from 60), you’re going to want each one to be a roaring success.
-Here’s my top tips for doing so:
+Here’s a few tips for doing so:

-Quuu will give you a rundown of your post performance, so make sure you’re studying what works best and incorporate it into your next month on the platform.
+Quuu will give you a rundown of your earned media performance, so make sure you’re studying what’s getting picked up and driving traffic, and incorporate it into your next month on the platform.

 from $50 per month